 Love & Logic for Teens

-Consequences for Teens: My service to him is not mandatory
+My service to him is not mandatory

 If he likes being in charge of himself, he can do it more frequently.
 When laundry was an issue, I stopped doing it.
 When lunches weren’t being made I just left him on his own.
-I need to be more hands off.
+I needed to be more hands off.
 It’s a good consequence for him and me.

 My job truly is to mother him out of needing me.
 That needs to start sooner rather than later.

 My teen takes a lot of walks/bike rides and skateboard rides.
-I bet his hormones are just racing around that brain of his.
+I bet his hormones are just racing around in that brain of his.
 He’s somewhat irrational as a 16-year-old boy.
 Frankly, I need a good cooling off too.
 Giving kids space is a natural consequence that works.

 I DO think that the more natural and logical the consequence is, the more it mimics real life.
+Creative consequences can be great as well, but just make sure they address the natural consequence of their behavior.

 Just like in potty training.
 Once my kids have proved that they are capable of using the potty and doing it on their own their natural consequence is cleaning up after themselves.
 That means cleaning up the spot, changing their clothes, and sometimes even helping with laundry.
 The reason I don’t wet my pants is that I don’t want to change my underwear and pants (or to avoid embarrassment, but somehow that doesn’t work on a 2-year-old).